delomast/microTyper/README.md

 - ValidAlt:
   - for substitution SNPs, a comma separated list of alternative bases to look for in the read (A,C,T, or G).
 Bases must be capitalized.
-The reference base is pulled automatically from the reference fasta file.
-Note that _in the reference file the bases should be capitalized_ (i.e., unmasked).
+The reference base is pulled automatically from the reference fasta file, so there is no need to list the reference allele here.
   - for insertion SNPs, this is ignored and the alternate allele is automatically designated as "I".
 The reference allele is automatically designated as "D".
   - for deletion SNPs, this is ignored and the alternate allele is automatically designated as "D".
 The